-What is this fuss about RCS ?
-For the past few weeks I’ve been trying to find the answer to this one.
-After much information gathering I understood that majority of communicatio platform provider’s mostly OTT such as imessage from apple , RBM already support this features.
-And it is partially a term coined by Google to bring smart communication festures in Android and other smart phones.
-In essence RCSe is a part of broader IMS archietcture pulished by GSMA
+For the past few weeks, I’ve been trying to find the answer to this one.
+After much information gathering, I understood that majority of communication platform provider’s mostly OTT such as iMessage from apple, RBM(RCS Business Messaging) already supports these features.
+And it is partially a term coined by Google to bring smart communication features in Android and other smartphones.
+In essence, RCSe is a part of the broader IMS architecture published by GSMA.

-Update : after 2019 plenty of carriers also already provide RCSe as a replacement of SMS .
+Update: after 2019 plenty of carriers also already provide RCSe as a replacement for SMS.
 OEM providers like Samsung also have RCS feature inbuild in phones.

 The Rich Communication Services programme is a global initiative to deploy inter-operator services within an industry ecosystem.